GalaxyGate/guides/docs/games/minecraft/bedrock/pocketmine.md

 ```
 exit
 ```
-Once you are root we will start by creating a service file called `MinecraftPMMP.service` in `/etc/systemd/system/`.
+Once you are root we will start by creating a service file called `minecraft@pmmp.service` in `/etc/systemd/system/`.
 ```
-nano /etc/systemd/system/MinecraftPMMP.service
+nano /etc/systemd/system/minecraft@pmmp.service
 ```
 Next, a screen like this will show up, you will fill it up with the config provided below.
 ![systemd_blank](./assets/pocketmine/systemd_blank.png)